NASA-PDS/registry/docs/source/developer/integration-testing.rst

 5. **Write test assertions** in the "Tests" tab:

    **CRITICAL:** Each assertion must include the TestRail test case ID in the test name.
+You can retrieve the test Id from testRail automated export of github tickets as test cases, in test suite `nasa-pds`.
+Ask :doc:`../support/support` to get your test Id.

    Example test code: